Reading a retirement plan page

 Header and prospect flags

-The hero card identifies the plan and the sponsor.
-On the left: the plan name, sponsor legal name, EIN, mailing address, and contact phone.
-On the right: the plan year being displayed, the plan number, the NAICS industry, and a shortened filing acknowledgement ID.
-A link labeled View filed 5500 PDF opens the DOL's archived PDF of the exact filing in a new tab.
+The unified header identifies the plan and the sponsor.
+Sponsor legal name, DBA where filed, EIN, mailing address with line-2, contact phone, plan number, plan year, NAICS industry, and a shortened filing ACK ID.
+A link labeled View filed 5500 PDFopens the DOL's archived PDF for the exact filing in a new tab.

-Below the identity row is a row of prospect-flag pills.
-Each pill is deterministic - it is tripped or it is not - and the color tells you how to interpret it:
+Below the identity row, a row of prospect-flag pills.
+Each pill is deterministic - tripped or not - and the color tells you how to read it:

-- Red - hard compliance or loss event (fidelity bond gap, failure to transmit contributions, corrective distributions, discovered loss).
+- Red.
+Hard compliance or loss event (fidelity bond gap, failed contributions, corrective distributions, discovered loss, recently terminated).

-Hover any pill to read its long description.
-Every flag is defined on the glossary page.
+Hover any pill for its long description.
+The full flag taxonomy lives on the glossary page.

 Year selector

 Landing on a plan without ?year= in the URL shows the latest filed year.
-Pinning an older year is useful for historical research - all metrics, charts, and the provider table reflect the pinned year.
+Pinning an older year is useful for historical research - all metrics, charts, providers, actuary, and Top Hat data reflect the pinned year.

 Summary metrics

-The benchmark section answers "is this plan good relative to peers?".
-It has three parts:
+The benchmark section answers "is this plan good relative to its peers?" in three parts.

-- Peer-group metadata.
-Defines the cohort the plan is being compared to - same NAICS sector, same asset band, same plan-type bucket.
-The count of peer plans in that cohort is shown.
+- Peer-cohort metadata.
+Defines the cohort: same NAICS sector, same asset band, same plan-type bucket.
+The peer count is shown so you know how thin or wide the slice is.

 - Two trend lines.
 Return and fees across years, with a dashed peer-average line for context.

-A semi-circle gauge at the top of the section averages the six percentiles into a single plan-rank score.
+A semi-circle gauge averages the six percentiles into a single plan-rank score.
 Not a fiduciary judgment - a compact prospecting signal.

 Ten-year trajectory